Urinary Tract Infection (UTI)

 - Drink pure, unsweetened cranberry juice.

-- Avoid foods containing yeast and treat any underlying Candida infections present.
+Avoid foods containing yeast and treat any underlying Candida Infection, if present.

-- Supplement with a quality probiotic powder to encourage better resistance in the healthy bacteria present in the urinary tract.
+Supplement with a quality probiotic powder to encourage better resistance and promote healthy bacteria in the urinary tract.
 We also recommend drinking coconut kefir water every day.

 - High doses of Vitamin C (1-2g every 2 hours) will have a local antibacterial effect.
 Choose a low-acid Vitamin C powder (calcium ascorbate combined with bioflavonoids) to avoid stomach upsets.

-- Practice Kegel/ Plyometric exercises to reinforce pelvic floor strength.
+- Practice Kegel or Plyometric exercises to reinforce pelvic floor strength.
 You can perform Kegel exercises even while you are cooking dinner, driving or working at your desk!
 Just follow these easy steps:

 - Now squeeze the PC muscle but this time release it as quickly as possible.
 Repeat this fluttering contraction 10 times.

 - Repeat the entire sequence 3 times each day and increase the number of repetitions as you are able to.

 - Drink plenty of water, and relieve yourself often.
 The simplest way to prevent a UTI is to flush bacteria out of the bladder and urinary tract before it can set in.
 If you’re well-hydrated, it will be tough to go too long without urinating.

 - Wipe from front to back.
 Bacteria tend to hang around the anus.
 If you wipe from front to back especially after a bowel movement, they're less likely to make it to the urethra.